-Students must notify their instructor of a planned absence(s); request assignments, and make arrangements for make-up time.
-Arrangements with the instructor for all missed program hours and class-work must be identified within two day of student's return to class.
-All missed schoolwork must be completed within two weeks of absence or by the next make-up day.
+Students must notify their instructor of absence(s), planned or unplanned; request assignments; and make arrangements for make-up time/work.
+Arrangements with the instructor for all missed program hours and classwork must be identified within two day of student's return to class.
+Student will complete and submit all missed schoolwork within the provided deadline.